Risk Management

 (5) Continuous liquidation of assets in the Real Estate Business

-The Group's policy is to continue to acquire properties expected to be continuously profitable, develop facilities and sell these, but it is possible that the purchase and sale of real estate and trust beneficiary interests in a timely manner at an appropriate price will be difficult due to fluctuations in the purchased price, book price and sale price of a property caused by fluctuations in the real estate market, increases in construction material and personnel expenses, and delays in property development, and such cases may have an impact on the Group's business, financial position and operating results caused by the complexity of accounting.
+The Group's policy is to continue to acquire properties expected to be continuously profitable, develop facilities and sell these, but it is possible that the purchase and sale of real estate and trust beneficiary interests in a timely manner at an appropriate price will be difficult due to fluctuations in the selling price, book price and sale price of a property caused by fluctuations in the real estate market, increases in construction material and personnel expenses, and delays in property development, and such cases may have an impact on the Group's business, financial position and operating results caused by the complexity of accounting.

 (6) Serious accidents